ruuda/blog/posts/the-yaml-document-from-hell.md

 Combined with the previous feature of interpreting `on` as a boolean, this leads to a dictionary with `true` as one of the keys.
-It depends on the language how that maps to json — if at all.
+It depends on the language how that maps to json, if at all.
 In Python it becomes the string `"True"`.
+The key `on` is common in the wild because [it is used in GitHub Actions][gha-on].
-I would be really curious to know whether [GitHub Actions’ parser][gha-on] looks at `"on"` or `true` under the hood.
+I would be really curious to know whether GitHub Actions’ parser looks at `"on"` or `true` under the hood.

 [gha-on]: https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#on